mhenke/cfwheels-training/00-c-preparation.md

 - Run the installer and select the options as follows:
  **** Accept the End-User License Agreement (EULA)
  **** Select Custom Setup Type
- **** On the Custom Setup click the “Next” button to select all components
+ **** On the Custom Setup click the "Next" button to select all components
- **** Click the “Install” button to install the server
+ **** Click the "Install" button to install the server
- **** Note: On Windows Vista & Windows 7 computers you’ll be prompted if you want to allow this application to make changes to your computer, click the “Yes” button
+ **** Note: On Windows Vista & Windows 7 computers you'll be prompted if you want to allow this application to make changes to your computer, click the "Yes" button
- **** On the MySQL Enterprise advertisement screen click the “Next” button
+ **** On the MySQL Enterprise advertisement screen click the "Next" button
- **** On the MySQL Enterprise monitoring service advertisement screen click the “Next” button
+ **** On the MySQL Enterprise monitoring service advertisement screen click the "Next" button
- **** Check the “Launch the MySQL Instance Configuration Wizard” checkbox, then click the “Finish” button
+ **** Check the "Launch the MySQL Instance Configuration Wizard" checkbox, then click the "Finish" button
- **** Note: On Windows Vista & Windows 7 computers you’ll be prompted if you want to allow this application to make changes to your computer, click the “Yes” button
+ **** Note: On Windows Vista & Windows 7 computers you'll be prompted if you want to allow this application to make changes to your computer, click the "Yes" button
- **** On the “MySQL Instance Configuration Wizard screen” click the “Next” button
+ **** On the "MySQL Instance Configuration Wizard screen" click the "Next" button
- **** Select the “Detailed Configuration” radio button, then click the “Next” button
+ **** Select the "Detailed Configuration" radio button, then click the "Next" button
- **** On the “Server Type” screen select “Developer Machine” radio button, then click the “Next” button
+ **** On the "Server Type" screen select "Developer Machine" radio button, then click the "Next" button
- **** On the “Database usage” screen, select the “Transactional Database Only” radio button, then click the “Next” button
+ **** On the "Database usage" screen, select the "Transactional Database Only" radio button, then click the "Next" button
- **** On the “Select Drive” screen, click the “Next” button
+ **** On the "Select Drive" screen, click the "Next" button
- **** On the “Concurrent Connections” screen select “Decision Support (DSS)/OLAP” radio button, then click the “Next” button
+ **** On the "Concurrent Connections" screen select "Decision Support (DSS)/OLAP" radio button, then click the "Next" button
- **** On the “Networking” screen, select the following options:
+ **** On the "Networking" screen, select the following options:
- ****** Check “Enable TCP/IP Networking”
+ ****** Check "Enable TCP/IP Networking"
- ** Set the port number to “3306”
+ ** Set the port number to "3306"
- ****** Check “Add firewall exception for this port” ** Check “Enable Strict Mode” ****\* Click the “Next” button
+ ****** Check "Add firewall exception for this port" ** Check "Enable Strict Mode" ****\* Click the "Next" button
-- On the “Default character set” screen, select the “Best Support
+- On the "Default character set" screen, select the "Best Support
- for Multilingualism” radio button, then click the “Next” button
+ for Multilingualism" radio button, then click the "Next" button
- **** On the “Set Windows Options” screen, select the following options:
+ **** On the "Set Windows Options" screen, select the following options:
- ****** Check the “Install as Windows Service” checkbox\*
+ ****** Check the "Install as Windows Service" checkbox\*
- Set the “Service Name” to “MySQL”
+ Set the "Service Name" to "MySQL"
-** Check the “Launch MySQL automatically” checkbox
+** Check the "Launch MySQL automatically" checkbox
-****** Check the “Include Bin Directory in Windows PATH” checkbox
+****** Check the "Include Bin Directory in Windows PATH" checkbox
-** Click the “Next” button**\* On the “Security Options” screen, select the following options:
+** Click the "Next" button**\* On the "Security Options" screen, select the following options:
-** Check the “Modifiy Security Settings” checkbox
+** Check the "Modifiy Security Settings" checkbox
-****** Set the root password to “cfwheels” in all lowercase, no quotes
+****** Set the root password to "cfwheels" in all lowercase, no quotes
-** Check the “Enable root access from remote machines” checkbox
+** Check the "Enable root access from remote machines" checkbox
-****** Uncheck the “Create An Anonymous Account” checkbox
+****** Uncheck the "Create An Anonymous Account" checkbox
-** Click the “Next” button\*\* Click the “Execute” button
+** Click the "Next" button\*\* Click the "Execute" button

 ### Install Adobe ColdFusion 9